NathanDang97/CS230---Compiler-Design/README.md

 # CS230---Compiler-Design
-Create a compiler for a small subset of C
+Create a compiler for a small subset of C. In-class project